xthecoolboy/infinity-bot/README.md

 ```
 6. While in `~`, run `./node_modules/.bin/infinity-bot`
 7. Use the `help` command and test out the numerous utility and moderation commands.

+## Troubleshooting
+### HELP!
+THERE'S NO SOUND WHEN PLAYING MUSIC YTF IS UR BOT SHIT?
+Did you set the default volume by using the `defaultvolume` command?